 Head to Google.com and sign in with your Google account.
 Click the profile picture in the upper-right corner of any Google page and select “My Account” to view information about your account.

 Remove your key from your USB port if it’s already inserted.
-Click the “Register” button, plug in the security key, and press a button if it has one.
+Click the “Next” button, plug in the security key, and press a button if it has one.
 Click “Done,” and that key will then be associated with your Google account.

 When you log in from a new PC, you’ll be prompted to authenticate with the USB security key.
 Just insert the key and press the button on it when you’re asked to do so.
+If you have a YubiKey NEO, you can also set this up with NFC for your Android phone if you wish.

 If you don’t have your security key or you’re signing in from a device or browser that doesn’t support this, you can still use SMS verification or another two-step verification method you’ve configured in your Google account security settings.